NightShade180/UncloseableWindow/README.md

 # UncloseableWindow
-Python script that makes a window that you
+Python script that makes a window that you can not close !